On-page SEO is optimizing the content of your web pages to rank higher in search engines and get more traffic from search engines.

 1. Optimize Your Content

 Search engines like Google look at keywords and other SEO indicators on a page to see if the page is relevant to the user’s search query.
-And if the search engine decides that the page will be helpful to the user, it will appear high in the search engine.
+If the search engine decides that the page will be helpful to the user, it will appear high in the search engine.

 If you haven’t done this before, writing text that reads well and staying on top of SEO practice can be challenging.